What is hypopigmntation?

 Some chronic skin disorders can also cause hyperpigmentation, such as the following:

-- Vitiligo – characterized by patchy loss of skin color that occurs when skin cells that produce melanin die or stop production for no known reason
+- Vitiligo – characterized by patchy loss of skin colour that occurs when skin cells that produce melanin die or stop production for no known reason.

 Hypopigmentation treatment options are often limited.
 Treating post-inflammatory hypopigmentation may involve the use of topical corticosteroids or tars (topical cream), light or laser treatment, or surgical skin grafting.

-Although the numerous lasers and other light-based treatments available today are often perceived as a cosmetic cure-alls, , excimer lasers are the only light-based procedures that have been suggested by the doctors for hypopigmentation treatment.
+Although the numerous lasers and other light-based treatments available today are often perceived as a cosmetic cure-all, excimer lasers are the only light-based procedures that have been suggested by the doctors for hypopigmentation treatment.

 There are 2 types of Hypopigmentation: